Academic Calendar

 Pre- or corequisite(s): None.

 This course provides an introduction to the role of the Health Care Assistant within the British Columbia health care system.
 Students are introduced to the health care team and the roles and functions of Health Care Assistants within the team.
-Students will also have opportunity to develop self-reflective skills required for competent practice.
-They are introduced to effective job searching approaches.
+Students will also have opportunities to develop self-reflective skills required for competent practice and will be introduced to effective job-searching approaches.

 HCA 120